ddsky/unibox/README.md

   // these are required:
   suggestUrl: '', // the URL that provides the data for the suggest
   // these are optional:
-  instantVisualFeedback: 'all', // where the instant visual feedback should be shown, 'top', 'bottom', or 'all', default: 'all'
+  instantVisualFeedback: 'all', // where the instant visual feedback should be shown, 'top', 'bottom', 'all', or 'none', default: 'all'
   throttleTime: 300, // the number of milliseconds before the suggest is triggered after finished input, default: 300ms
   highlight: true, // whether matched words should be highlighted, default: true
   queryVisualizationHeadline: '', // A headline for the image visualization, default: empty